baddanich/cen_ems_telemetry_app/README.md

 - UI endpoints need better organization
 - Out-of-index logic is naive, though it covers the specific use case
 - ~~Normalized schema~~
+- Lack of consistency: Ideally, all logic should be moved into SQL queries, minimizing the number of logical operations in Python.

 ### Architecture